Abd ol Mowmen

-Abd ol Mowmen (عبدالمومن, also Romanized as ‘Abd ol Mow’men; also known as ‘Abdol Fūman, ‘Abd ol Mo’men, Abdul Momin, and Bounna) is a village in Shirin Su Rural District, Shirin Su District, Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 1,008, in 215 families.
-It has the elevation of 8131 feet or 2478 meters.
+Abd ol Mowmen (عبدالمومن) (Note: Also romanized as ‘Abd ol Mo’men and ‘Abd ol Mow’men; also known as ‘Abdol Fūman, Abdul Momin, and Bounna) is a village in Shirin Su Rural District of Shirin Su District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,008 in 215 households.
+The following census in 2011 counted 967 people in 279 households.
+The 2016 census measured the population of the village as 799 people in 236 households.